adam-cyclones/tidal-node/README.md

 - Return flat lua tables to node!

 ### Highlights - "Its alive!"
-- returning strings and numbers (simple TODO)
-- Clone implimentation of node Module and require, feels like using node in Lua, but still Lua.
+- returning flat Lua tables to JavaScript as Objects
+- Use module.exports and require like node.js
+- All lua files are modules by default and return a Lua table - Like node where all files return a JavaScript Object

 ### Todo
 - Refactor cleanup optimize repeat